Ikke-Lars/STR_26_27/README.md

 #### 3. Team 26-08 Model:
 For every element of Beam and Column there is one type as a parent for that element.
 That means that there are X number of beams and X number of BeamTypes.
 This is because that for every element type there is a duplicate for that number of elements using that specific type, fx.
 IfcBeamType/S202 has multiple IfcBeamType/S202.016, IfcBeamType/S202.017, IfcBeamType/S202.018 and so on.
+It seems that its a bug from bonsai, but still needs to be assessed.
  - Solution: A cleaning tool, that compares the property sets of duplicate types.
 If they are similar the tool could join them under the parent type and delete the duplicates.